Subscribe to updates

 General Purposes Committee - Tuesday, 13th January, 2026 6.30 pm

-January 13, 2026 at 6:30 pm View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+January 13, 2026 at 6:30 pm General Purposes Committee View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

 The General Purposes Committee of Croydon Council met on Tuesday 13 January 2026 to discuss and recommend changes to the Members' Allowances Scheme for the 2026-27 financial year.
-The committee unanimously agreed to recommend to Full Council an uplift in basic and special responsibility allowances of 3.2% and an annual inflationary increase to expenses, while noting that a wider review of expenses is ongoing.
+The committee unanimously agreed to recommend to Full Council an uplift in basic and special responsibility allowances, and also considered proposed amendments to expenses, including an annual inflationary increase.

 Members' Allowances Scheme 2026-27